amirnathani9/Watches-World-React-App/README.md

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/aamirnathani/)

-If You Like the Watches World give the :star: on this repo!
+If You Like the Watches World React Ecom Website give the :star: on this repo!